-On March 7, 2019, JiuGe Technology also acquired 99% of the equity interest of Beijing XunLian ("BX"), a subsidiary that provides bulk distribution of SMS messages for JiuGe Technology customers at discounted rates.
+On March 7, 2019, JiuGe Technology also acquired 99% of the equity interest of Beijing XunLian ("BX"), a subsidiary that provides bulk distribution of SMS messages for JiuGe customers at discounted rates.

-Finger Motion Financial Company Limited was incorporated on January 24, 2020 and is 100% owned by FingerMotion, Inc. The company has been activated for the insurtech business during the last quarter of the fiscal year 2021 where the Big Data division secured its first contract and recorded revenue.
+Finger Motion Financial Company Limited was incorporated on January 24, 2020, and is 100% owned by FingerMotion, Inc. The company has been activated for the insurtech business during the last quarter of the fiscal year where the Big Data division secured its first contract and recorded revenue.

-Shanghai TengLian JiuJiu Information Communication Technology Co., Ltd. was incorporated on December 23, 2020 for the purpose of venturing into the mobile phone sales in China.
+Shanghai TengLian JiuJiu Information Communication Technology Co., Ltd. was incorporated on December 23, 2020, for the purpose of venturing into mobile phone sales in China.
 It is 99% owned by JiuGe Technology.

-On February 5, 2021, JiuGe Technology disposed of its 99% owned subsidiary, Suzhou BuGuNiao Digital Technology Co., Ltd., which was established to venture into R&D projects.
+On February 5, 2021, JiuGe Technology disposed of its 99% owned subsidiary, Suzhou BuGuNiao Digital Technology Co., Ltd which was established to venture into R&D projects.

-FINGERMOTION, INC. Six months ended August 31, 2023 and 2022

-Notes to the Condensed Consolidated Financial Statements
+Three months ended May 31, 2024 and 2023 Notes to the Condensed Consolidated Financial Statements